polyfem/polyfem/tests/README.md

 - the existing run manifests for scenes with golden numerical values;
 - `triangle.txt`, which runs only when `POLYFEM_WITH_TRIANGLE` is enabled;
-- `slow.txt`, which runs in the nightly Linux Release/TBB job; or
+- `slow.txt`, which runs in the nightly Linux Release/CPP and Release/TBB jobs; or
 - `known_issues.txt` for scenes with a documented solver/runtime bug.

 Configuration files reached through `common` are checked as dependencies, not